 There are so many different types of fuel out there – so how do you know which one is right for you?

-The best way to find the products that will effectively fuel your run is basically trial and error.
+The best way to find the running snack products that will effectively fuel your run is basically trial and error.
 Keep a training journal so you know what you ate and when so you know how your body reacted to each different brand and fuel type.

 Energy gel can be tricky – for a lot of people, it’s a ‘I guess I can tolerate it’ kind of thing.
 It’s very rare that we hear people saying ‘OMG I LOVE GELS THEY’RE SO YUMMY!’
 Luckily, over the past few years companies like GU, Clif, and Honey Stinger have come out with some interesting flavors to keep it fresh.